Life after-death: knowledge trajectories after innovation failure

 Biography

-He is a Fellow of the Academy of Social Science, and has been a member of several Economic and Social Research Council (ESRC) committees including: the Research Grants Board, and the 'One Europe or Several' Commissioning Panel.
-He chaired the ESRC/NERC Transdisciplinary Seminars competition and was vice chair of the ESRC First Grants Commissioning Panel in 2006, and a member of the Commissioning Panel for CASE Studentships, 2006-9.
+He has been a member of several Economic and Social Research Council (ESRC) committees including: the Research Grants Board and the 'One Europe or Several' Commissioning Panel, 1997-9.
+He has chaired the ESRC/NERC Transdisciplinary Seminars competition and was vice chair of the initial ESRC First Grants Commissioning Panel.

 Dr Brahim El-Habib